 This work did not begin with travel.
 It began with space.

-Storytelling — through words, photography, and visual arts — became the connective tissue: a way to observe, interpret, and translate experience across contexts.
+Architecture taught how environments shape behavior, movement, and feeling.
+Travel revealed how culture, rhythm, and place give those environments meaning.
+Storytelling — through words, photography, and visual art — became the connective tissue: a way to observe, interpret, and translate experience across contexts.

 Formation

+Architecture trained the eye — sensitivity to proportion, flow, and material.
 Travel trained the intuition — awareness of culture, pace, and lived experience.
+Storytelling created continuity between the two.

 Rather than existing as separate pursuits, these disciplines converged into a single way of seeing: one that values context over category, and experience over surface.